kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 - **Table View**: Presents routes in a compact spreadsheet format, ideal for scanning through many routes quickly

 **Understanding the Statistics Panel:**
-At the top of the view, you'll see summary statistics that update based on your current filters:
+At the top of the view, you’ll see summary statistics that update based on your current filters:
 - Total number of routes matching your criteria
 - Number of active routes currently running
 - Overall utilization metrics across your fleet